 Trace levels of VOCs were detected in the 1984 sample from Well 28GWl located at the New River shore line downgradient of the filled area in the western portion of Site 28.
-Vinyl chloride was also detected in this well at a level which exceeded the 10^{-5} risk level.
-Three WOCs (trans-1,2-dichloroethene, vinyl chloride, and trichloroethene) were also detected in Well 28GWl in December 1986.
-The levels of trans-1,2-dichloroethene detected in 1984 and 1986 were below the groundwater standard of 70 ug/L. The levels of trichloroethene are above the N.C.
+Vinyl chloride was also detected in this well at a level which exceeded the 10^{-5} risk level (2 ug/L for drinking water only).
+Three VOCs (trans-1,2-dichloroethene, vinyl chloride, and trichloroethene) were also detected in Well 28GWl in December 1986.
+The levels of trans-1,2dichloroethene detected in 1984 and 1986 were below the groundwater standard of 70 ug/L. The levels of trichloroethene are above the N.C.
 Groundwater Standard of 2.8 ug/L.

 Metals were detected in the July 1984 samples from Wells 28GWl and 28GW3.
-The highest concentration of metals found were in Well 28GW3; chromium and
+The highest concentration of metals found were in Well 28GW3; chromium and lead exceeded the applicable groundwater standards.
+Mercury was detected in Well 28GWl at concentrations below the N.C.
+Groundwater Standard of 1.1 ug/L. A number of metals were detected in all four monitoring wells in the 1986 and